Omega Speedmaster: Omega Speedmaster Automatic

 Omega Speedmaster Automatic (informally known as the Speedmaster Reduced) is a line of chronograph wristwatches based on the Omega Speedmaster and produced by Omega SA.
 The Speedmaster Reduced was first introduced in 1988 as a smaller, cheaper version of the Omega Speedmaster.
-With a case that measures 39mm in diameter it is smaller than its big brother the Speedmaster Professional which has a case size of 42mm.
+With a case that measures 39 mm in diameter, it is smaller than its big brother the Speedmaster Professional which has a case size of 42 mm.
 The Speedmaster Reduced went out of production in 2009.

 Starting with a base movement of the Omega 3220, a Dubois Depraz chronograph module is mounted on top.

 Automatic Racing models

-The Speedmaster has also seen iterations within motor racing, in particular the Automatic 'Racing' models.
-Originally this differ from the Professional models having a slightly smaller 38mm and 40mm cases and an automatic movement, as opposed to the professionals 42mm case and manual wound movement.
-Michael Schumacher was one of the brand's key representatives during the early 2000s and had his own dedicated line of the 38mm Racing models.
+The Speedmaster has also seen iterations within motor racing, in particular the automatic Racing models.
+Originally this differ from the Professional models having a slightly smaller 38 mm and 40 mm cases and an automatic movement, as opposed to the professionals 42 mm case and manual wound movement.
+Michael Schumacher was one of the brand's key representatives during the early 2000s and had his own dedicated line of the 38 mm Racing models.

-The current line of Speedmaster Racing models have been increased to a larger 44.25-mm case utilizing the automatic Omega 9900 Calibre.
+The current line of Speedmaster Racing models have been increased to a larger 44.25 mm case utilizing the automatic Omega 9900 Calibre.

+Flightmaster

+The Flightmaster was a dedicated pilot watch manufactured between 1969 and 1972, featuring a 24-hour index and an additional hour hand to operate as a GMT.
+Although Russian Cosmonauts generally favoured Russian watches, they were given special dispensation to wear this model.

+Dark Side of the Moon

+In 2013, Omega introduced the further sub-collection, the 'Speedmaster Dark Side of the Moon' featuring a ceramic case and a zirconium oxide ceramic dial.
+The model was updated in 2025 with four distinct model variants, each featuring an automatic movement.

+Flight Qualified & Pilot

+Omega first debuted a two-counter, automatic Speedmaster, inspired by the Flightmaster as part of its Unit Watch Program in 2024, available exclusively to qualified US military pilots, referred to as the 'Flight-Qualified'.
+Months later, a near-identical model was made available for civilians under the name 'Pilot'.